oemof/oemof-thermal/docs/validation_compression_heat_pumps_and_chillers.rst

     :figclass: align-center

-    Fig.10: Correlation between residual and monitored COP of the complete data set with a quality grade of 0.05 (left) and a quality grade of 0.50 (right).
+    Fig.10: Correlation between residual and monitored COP of the complete data set with a quality grade of 0.05 (left) and a quality grade of 0.50 (right)

 Looking at the whole preprocessed, monitored data, a linear dependence of the residuals to monitored COP values can be identified.
 The linear dependency for two quality grades 0.05 (left) and 0.5 (right) is depicted in Fig.10.
 Just as